 What is an Apprenticeship?

 If you are keen to continue learning, alongside working, then you might consider doing an apprenticeship.
 An Apprenticeship is a real job with training so you can earn while you learn and pick up recognised qualifications as you go.
 If you live in England and are over 16 you can apply.
-They take between one and five years to complete and cover more than 1,500 job roles in a wide range of industries, from things like engineering to financial advice, veterinary nursing to accountancy, policing to cybersecurity.
-In recent years there has been significant growth in Degree Apprenticeships in a whole range of specialisms such as Web Developer, Trainee Solicitor, Management, Construction Site Management, Aeronautical Engineering, Software Engineering, etc.
+They take between one and five years to complete and cover more than 1,500 job roles in a wide range of industries, from areas such as engineering to financial advice, veterinary nursing to accountancy, policing to cybersecurity.
+In recent years there has been significant growth in Degree Level Apprenticeships in a whole range of specialisms such as Web Developer, Trainee Solicitor, Management, Construction Site Management, Aeronautical Engineering, Software Engineering and many more.

-Competition for opportunities like these is very tough and you are advised to take up enrichment activities that will help you demonstrate the competencies employers are looking for such as leadership, team working, problem-solving and IT skills.
+Competition for opportunities like these is tough and you are advised to take up enrichment activities that will help you demonstrate the competencies employers are looking for such as leadership, team working, problem-solving and IT skills.
 Employability skills are crucial to be able to demonstrate during selection.